 What Exactly Is a Delayed Diagnosis of Cancer?

-Cancer patients may be victims of a delayed cancer diagnosis if they exhibit certain signs or symptoms, make certain complaints, or receive test results that indicate the presence of cancer, only for the doctor to overlook these signs and neglect to properly diagnose the patient’s condition, resulting in either a misdiagnosis or a delayed diagnosis.
+Cancer patients may be victims of a delayed cancer diagnosis if they exhibit certain signs or symptoms, make certain complaints, or receive test results that indicate the presence of cancer, only for the doctor to overlook these signs and neglect to properly diagnose the patient’s condition, resulting in a misdiagnosis or a delayed diagnosis.

 Medical professionals must do what they can to identify potential signs of cancer and other conditions, assessing the patient’s condition and medical records to diagnose these conditions.
 Failure to do so could constitute medical malpractice due to the medical professional’s negligence.